harryknee/python-for-data-science/README.md

 # python-for-data-science
-Exercises completed from the course Python for Data Science Essential Training on LinkedIn Learning.
+Exercises completed from the course <b/>Python for Data Science Essential Training</b> on LinkedIn Learning.